 After lunch and our beach walk, it was time to hit some of the spots that we didn’t on the way back.
 We noticed that when we were leaving Haleakalā National Park the crowds had definitely arrived.

 Once we’d spent some time in Hana Town we headed to the famous black sand beach!
 Unfortunately, this was the most disappointing part of the day.
-Due to overcrowding, you now need to book a reservation up to two weeks in advance!
-We would say 90% of the cars were being turned away with us.

 Returning on the Road to Hana in Maui

-Fueled with cold brew coffee and a loaf of banana bread we started on the ride back!
+Fueled with cold brew coffee and a loaf of banana bread, we started on the ride back.
 It was mid-afternoon and were determined not to let the black sand beach get us down when it had already been such a wonderful day.

 A couple of places that were really unique on the ride back were the Hana Lava Tube and Ke’anae Peninsula.
 There were also more Road to Hana waterfalls and scenic views than we could count!